xoseperez/standalone-lorawan-gateway-balena/README.md

 ### Configuring the TTS_DOMAIN

 In order to connect from a gateway service (even in the same device) with a BasicStation protocol you will need a proper domain name to generate the certificates.
 If you don't care about secure connections then using the LAN IP of the device as TTS_DOMAIN will work just fine.
-Anyway, **the service wont start until a TTS_DOMAIN is defined** for the device.
+Anyway, **the service won't start until a TTS_DOMAIN is defined** for the device.

+To properly configure a domain or subdomain you will have to configure the Raspberry Pi with a static address.
+You have two options here:

+1. Configure a static lease on your home router linking the RPi MAC with an IP.
+Everytime the RPi boots it will ask for an IP using DHCP (this is the default) and router will allways gfive it the same IP.

+2. Configure a static IP on the RPi itself instead of using DHCP.
+Check the [Balena OS documentation](https://www.balena.io/docs/reference/OS/network/2.x/#setting-a-static-ip) to know how to do this, but it has to be done once the initial BalenaOS image boots.

-There are a number of ways to define a domain name pointing to the device IP.
+Once you know the PI will always be accessible at the same IP, there are a number of ways to define a domain name pointing to the device IP.

 1. Defining it in the `/etc/hosts` of the device host (BalenaOS).
 It will work but only for services in the same machine.
 Open a terminal to the host and add the line as below (replacing the domain name):